eliwong/Wiki_Docments_en/docs/Spider.md

 When calling "menuconfig", enable "extra low-level configuration setup" and select the "12MHz crystal" as clock reference.

-Boot address option1
+### Boot address no

-At the moment ,i don't find boot address setting in Klipper, so all two firmwares we pre-build [klipper.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) and [klipper-UART0.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) (The differences between two firmware , you can check README [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper)) are at boot address 0x8000000.
-Please follow [Upload the firmware(DFU)](#jump) to upload the firmware to Spider board. **But you need to set the 'Start address' to 0x08000000 and Choose klipper.bin file but not firmware.bin**.
+If you choose boot address setting `no` in Klipper, then you can follow [Upload the firmware(DFU)](#jump) to upload the firmware to Spider board. **But you need to set the 'Start address' to 0x08000000**.
+So the sequence be

+1. Click the button to find the DFU port.
+2. Connect the DFU
+3. Choose the "klipper.bin" file.
+4. fill in the 'Start address' with 0x8000000
+5. Start Programming

+We have two pre-build firmwares for you  [klipper.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) and [klipper-UART0.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) (The differences between two firmware , you can check README [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper)).
+But it will be outdated as time pass.
+We will try to catch up with Klipper, but i recommend to build the firmware yourself.

-Boot address option2
+### Boot address 32k

-If Klipper future update support boot address settings for STM32F446 chips, then you can set the boot address to 0x08010000 and build Klipper yourself.
-Then you need to flash the spider board bootloader first.
-The bootloader is in the folder named `bootloader` in this repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
+You can also choose `32k` boot address in Klipper.
+Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER` first.
+The bootloader is in the folder named `bootloader` in github repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
 Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.

+### Boot address 64k

+You can also choose `64k` boot address in Klipper.
+Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER_10000` first.
+The bootloader is in the folder named `bootloader` in github repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
+Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.

 ### 4.3 RRF
 **As RRF firmware requires more than 512KB of Flash space, the Spider equipped with 446 cannot meet its requirements.
-So Spider has another version dedicated to running RRF firmware, which uses STM32F407VGT6 MCU.**
+So it needs to disable some features to make it work, please check the README in github [firmware/RRF](firmware/RRF) path.**

 ## 5. Attachments